 Please read the disclaimer* before clicking on any third party website links below.

-Footnotes have been largely avoided within Kevin Fisher’s Art of Chemistry.
-However, on four occasions the reader is advised to visit this website for example third-party websites containing information relevant to the page.
+On occasions the reader of the Art of Chemistry is advised to visit this website for example third-party websites containing information relevant to the page.
 Those websites are listed below.

 Page 146 vapour pressure of water